exercism/rust/concepts/functions/about.md

 The curly braces enclose the body of the function: its statements and expressions.
 Even if the function contains no statements or expressions the curly braces are still required for the function definition.

-A function could contain a simple statement.
-In the following example the function takes in one `i32` argument and prints it
+In the following example the function takes in one parameter of type `i32`, binds it to the name `value`, and prints it.

 ```rust
 fn print_integer(value: i32) {